The Church of Jesus – Offices, Duties and Organization

 11 The greatest among you will be your servant.
 12 For those who exalt themselves will be humbled, and those who humble themselves will be exalted.
 (Mt 23:8‑12)

 “Rabbi” was an honoring title for Jewish teachers of the Scriptures.
 You should not be called “Rabbi,” “instructor” or “teacher,” because Jesus is the Teacher.
 The Greek word here is “didáskalos,” which means “teacher” or “instructor.”
 Nor should anyone be called “father,” because this title belongs to our heavenly Father.
-Jesus exhorted not to be addressed with honorary titles that are due to him or our Father in heaven, i.e. God.
+Jesus exhorted not to be addressed with honorary titles and also not to address others with titles that are due to him or our Father in heaven.
+Therefore, we should not use titles that are due to God.

 Jesus mentioned titles of honor that were common at the time.
 If the following titles had been common in those days, Jesus would probably have mentioned them: